commercialhaskell/stack/doc/commands/build_command.md

 project package.
 It allows you to skip test suites and benchmark without specifying other components (e.g. `stack test --skip long-test-suite` will run the tests without the `long-test-suite` test suite).
-Be aware that skipping executables won't work the first time the package is built due to an issue in [Cabal](https://github.com/commercialhaskell/stack/issues/3229).
+Be aware that skipping executables will not work the first time the package is built due to an issue in [Cabal](https://github.com/commercialhaskell/stack/issues/3229).

 This option can be specified multiple times to skip multiple components.